Rocky Johnson

 Rocky Johnson (born Wayde Douglas Bowles; August 24, 1944 – January 15, 2020) was a Canadian professional wrestler.
-Among many National Wrestling Alliance titles, he was the first Black Georgia Heavyweight Champion as well as the NWA Television Champion (2 times).
-He won the World Tag Team Championship in 1983, along with his partner Tony Atlas, to become the first black champions in WWE history.
-He is the father of actor and former WWE wrestler Dwayne "The Rock" Johnson.
+Among many National Wrestling Alliance titles, he was the first Black NWA Georgia Heavyweight Champion as well as the NWA Television Champion (2 times).
+He won the WWF Tag Team Championship in 1983, along with his partner Tony Atlas, to become the first black champions in WWE history.
+He was the father of actor and wrestler Dwayne "The Rock" Johnson and the grandfather of wrestler Simone "Ava" Johnson.